SnowConvert AI - SQL Server-Azure Synapse Functional Differences

 ACTION_OUT ='UPDATE';

-This Finding During Migration (FDM) warns that the SET ANSI_NULLS ON statement might work differently in Snowflake compared to the source database.
-For detailed information about this statement, please refer to the ANSI_NULLS documentation.
+This FDM notifies that the SET ANSI_NULLS ON statement may behave differently in Snowflake.
+For more information about this statement, go to the ANSI_NULLS article.

 SET ANSI_NULLS ON;